-They write that “these findings should not be interpreted as conclusive.
+The study states that “these findings should not be interpreted as conclusive.
 The author notes an experimental drawback since subjects were in the same room when they completed the tasks”.

 “The UBI loss of a benefit for those above a certain income threshold may be more of a disincentive then not giving this benefit — the forfeiture of the UBI wage may influence their decision to work”.

-“Scott Santens writes this may nudge people away from pursuing lucrative careers, perhaps impacting income inequality.
+Scott Santens writes that this may “nudge people away from pursuing lucrative careers, perhaps impacting income inequality.
 Some governments may wish to pay everyone the UBI and use these behavioural incentives to drive people to certain actions”.

 They then go on to say that “these questions beg follow-ups — should a government be attempting to nudge people away from high incomes?
 Does a $10,000 UBI payment really matter to someone making $350,000?”.

 The idea that the robots will replace our jobs is one widely used to plug a basic income.
 The reason why basic income proponents cite the automation argument is because they worry that if human jobs are replaced, that would obviously leave huge chunks of certain populations out of work.

 Editor of Interact Software, Louise Roberts explains that during the industrial revolution, “despite fears of mass unemployment, it became increasingly apparent that technological progress was benefiting all sections of society, including the working class”.

-For example, the banking industry has harnessed tools from ATM’s to online platforms, the agriculture industry have invested in equipment to reduce their reliance on human labour, and manufacturing factories are now full to the brim with automated assembly lines.
+For example, the banking industry has harnessed tools ranging from ATM’s to online platforms, the agriculture industry have invested in equipment to reduce their reliance on human labour, and manufacturing factories are also now full to the brim with automated assembly lines.

 So on the surface, you’d be more than forgiven in worrying about human jobs being made completely redundant.
 But the counter-argument is far more stronger as outlined by Virender Jeet of Newton Software.